cloud-ark/kubeprovenance/README.md

     `$ ./delete-provenance-artifacts.sh`

-Once the kubeprovenance API server is running, you can find the dynamic composition information by using following type of commands:
+Once the kubediscovery API server is running, you can find the dynamic composition information by using following type of commands:

 1) Get dynamic composition for all deployments